TaoSR-AGRL: Adaptive Guided Reinforcement Learning Framework for E-commerce Search Relevance: Experiments

 \subsection{Experimental Setup}

 \paragraph{Dataset and Evaluation Metrics} The dataset was sampled from the online search logs of Taobao.
-To comprehensively evaluate the model's performance in complex semantic scenarios, we selected four Challenging Query Categories: negation, affordable alternatives, question-answering (Q\&A), and knowledge-based queries.
+To comprehensively evaluate the model's performance in complex semantic scenarios, we selected four challenging query categories: negation, affordable alternatives, question-answering (Q\&A), and knowledge-based queries.
 The training data was obtained through the three-stage filtering process described in Section~\ref{sec:data_construction}.
-In the initial filtering stage, approximately 1.7 million samples were selected from the raw logs.
-Subsequently, using Difficulty-Aware Dynamic Sampling, we removed samples that were either all correct or all incorrect, resulting in about 100,000 samples.
-From this, we further applied Undersampling for Distribution Balancing to adjust the proportions of different relevance levels, ultimately yielding a training set of approximately 40,000 samples.
+In the initial filtering stage, millions of samples were selected from the raw logs.
+Subsequently, using Difficulty-Aware Dynamic Sampling, we removed samples that were either all correct or all incorrect, resulting in hundreds of thousands of samples.
+From this, we further applied Undersampling for Distribution Balancing to adjust the proportions of different relevance levels, ultimately yielding a training set of tens of thousands of samples.

 To more comprehensively assess model performance, we constructed two test sets with different distributions.
 The Balanced Eval Set (B-Eval) maintains a relatively balanced ratio across four query categories.
 It is designed to validate the model's performance on a balanced sample distribution.
 The In-the-Wild Eval Set (W-Eval) has a label distribution that approximates the real online environment and is used to examine the model's robustness and generalization capabilities in practical business scenarios.